 - Distribute materials, supplies, or subassemblies to work areas.

-These are the skills Electronic Equipment Assemblers say are the most useful in their careers:
+Below is a list of the skills most Electronic Equipment Assemblers say are important on the job.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.